NERV-DAO/documentation/NERV by-laws.md

 Mission
 </p>

 NERV is a decentralized autonomous organization (DAO) committed to building a free, just, supportive, economic and ecologically sustainable society.
-We hope to achieve this end by developing software tools that promote a more direct democracy by making use of remote e-voting and supporting organizations that want to implement them.
+We hope to achieve this end by developing software tools that promote a more direct democracy, call it liquid or digital.
+These tools make use of remote e-voting to achieve on-line consensus.

 <p align="center">
 <b>( article ? )</b><br>